ASD-Blueprint/desktop.gov.au/blueprint/overview.md

 ## Design Decisions

-The bueprint is developed against a set of high-level design decisions to enable a secure user experience.
+The blueprint is developed against a set of high-level design decisions to enable a secure user experience.

 The following tables describe the design decisions applicable to all agencies and implementation types, and any additional design decisions specific to cloud native or hybrid implementations.